-- To attend a session conducted by the relevant coordinator and understand the spirit and letter of the academic integrity policy - All the parents need to sign the academic integrity policy document committing to support the school in its endeavour to make the students independent and original thinkers - Understand that different sanctions will be imposed depending on the seriousness of the case

-The school has stepwise sanctions to enable students to understand the importance of academic honesty.
+- understand that different sanctions will be imposed depending on the seriousness of the case. - to attend a session conducted by the relevant coordinator and understand the spirit and letter of the academic integrity policy. - all the parents need to sign the academic integrity policy document committing to support the school in its endeavour to make the students independent and School has stepwise sanctions to enable students to understand the importance of academic honesty.

-- At the first instance of plagiarism a clear verbal warning is given with twenty-four hours to re-do the assignment.
-The next step outlining the consequences, if such actions were to be repeated, is made explicit.
-The same is communicated to the parent. - A second instance of plagiarism will require a case conference with the student, parents and the relevant school coordinator.
+- At the first inst.
+The same is communicated to the parent. - A second instance of plagiarism will require a case conference of plagiarism; a clear verbal warning is given within twenty-four hours to re-do the assignment.
+The next step outlining the consequences, if such actions were to be repeated, is made explicit with the student, parents and the relevant school Coordinator.
 This will be put on the student record.
-Work will not be assessed, unless it is an external submission, in which case forty-eight hours will be given to re-submit the assignment. - In case of a third instance, the case will be referred to the Head of Upper School or Director by the Coordinator.
-This will result in an internal or external exclusion, depending on the seriousness of the case. - In extreme cases, where the student does not understand the value of academic honesty and is a repeat offender, thereby having a negative impact on the ethical standards of the school, the school might recommend a permanent exclusion/request that the parents might want to explore alternate options in case they cannot guarantee the academic honesty of their ward.
-This step will only be taken for examination classes and would require the intervention of the director and the managing board.
+Work will not be assessed, unless it is an external submission, in which case forty-eight hours will be given to resubmit the assignment. - In case of a third instance, the case will be referred to the Principal /Vice Principal by the Coordinator.
+This will result in an internal or external exclusion, depending on the seriousness of the case. - In extreme cases, where the student does not understand the value of academic honesty and is a repeat offender, thereby having a negative impact on the ethical standards of the school, the school might recommend a permanent exclusion / request that the parents should explore alternate options in case they cannot guarantee the academic honesty of their ward.
+This step will only be taken for examination classes and would require the intervention of the Principal and the managing board.